JABaber/ST558Project/README.md

     ##           1   2   3   4
     ##   FALSE 151  98 135 107
     ##   TRUE    0   2   0   0

+Overall, there were 12 new fire-types in Generation 1, 10 in Gen 2, 6 in
+Gen 3, and 5 in Gen 4.
+While Generation 4 did have the least, generation 3 was not far behind.

+I wanted to make a few contingency tables for berries as well, so first let’s look at the counts for Natural Gift type.
+How many berries are of each type?

 ``` r
 # One-way Contingency Table of Natural Gift Types